frederic-airbus/mtd-utils-tools/README.md

 First the software scan mtd partition to find the association between Logical/Physical Block. mtd partition hardcoded to /dev/mtd1
+Seem unable to obtain via ioctl these information.

 In the second part of the SW, browse specified directory to find ".json" file's.
 Matched file's saved to an array.